saylesss88/nix-book/src/nix/whonix_kvm.md

 - [Whonix Compared to Tails](https://www.whonix.org/wiki/Comparison_with_Others)

+- Tails is great but they add an add blocker to Tor that makes every Tails user unique from the rest of Tor Browser users reducing anonymity.

 ### A Few Things to Consider when using Whonix

 - You can anonymously use Java / Javascript